Marist University: Reserve Officers' Training Corps

 Marist has an active Army ROTC program on campus.
 The program is based out of the original St. Ann's Hermitage building.
-It is a satellite program and home of C Company of Army ROTC's Yankee Battalion, hosted by Fordham University.
+It is a satellite program and home of C Company of Army ROTC's Yankee Battalion, hosted by Fordham University which hosts various cadet programs in the region.
 Cadets also come from nearby Vassar College, SUNY New Paltz, Mount Saint Mary College, Orange County Community College and Dutchess Community College.

 Athletics

 The Marist department of athletics sponsors 23 NCAA Division I sports.
 Most of the programs compete in the Metro Atlantic Athletic Conference (MAAC); with the only exception being football, a member of the Pioneer Football League (PFL).
 Separate men's and women's teams are sponsored for basketball, tennis, crew, lacrosse, soccer, cross country, track, swimming and diving.
 Sponsored women's teams are softball, volleyball, and water polo, while sponsored men's teams are baseball and football.
 These varsity programs involve more than 550 Marist student-athletes.
 The crew programs are among the few in the nation that claim on-campus facilities.
 Marist has been recognized by Sports Illustrated as having one of the top 200 college athletic programs in the U.S. Student athletes at Marist routinely excel in the classroom.
 In 2019 for the 18th straight year Marist led the MAAC with 262 selections to the conference's Academic Honor Roll.
 Marist also had 57 student athletes selected to the PFL's Academic Honor Roll and four men's rowers named to the Intercollegiate Rowing Association (IRA) 2019 All-Academic Team.